xuzhhua/AutoUpgradeApp/README_EN.md

 - **check_and_update_apps()**
   Uses winget to check for available updates.
   Skips apps in the exclusion list (unless in the force-update list), performs updates, and logs results.
-  **New Feature: Real-time display of winget upgrade process output.**

 - **substr_by_display_width(s, start, length)**
   Extracts substrings by display width, compatible with wide characters.